muratk3n/thirdwave/en/2018/05/polarization.md

 How does the dynamics of culture code manipulation work?
-There is now a one-party system in US, and I am a Dem (or Rep) and don't want real issues to be talked about bcz I am for same fukking thing as the other guy, but I still need some issues to differentiate myself, so I decide to press some buttons at cultural level.
+There is now a one-party system in US, and I am a Dem (or Rep) and don't want real issues to be talked about bcz I am for same effin thing as the other guy, but I still need some issues to differentiate myself, so I decide to press some buttons at cultural level.
+In US there is a cultural tug-of-war between prohibition and "freedom", you just reframe the any issue arounnd prohibition-freedom axis, and you got yourself a nice little bruhaha.

 Observe: now I am going to take a mother's health issue, and make it hot-button.
 I say,